 Table 1.
 Patient clinical profiles of the type 2 pRCC cohort in rs11762213 survival analysis.
 AJCC: American Joint Committee on Cancer; IQR: interquartile range; NA: not available.
 Percentages may not add up to 100% because of rounding.

-2. Mutation hotspots in non-coding regions
+2. Epigenetic alterations and mutation hotspots in non-coding regions

+The TCGA study has identified a MET alternative translation isoform as a driver event (3).
+However, the etiology of this new isoform is unknown.
+We identified this isoform results from the usage of a cryptic promoter from an L1 element, likely due to a local loss of methylation (REF).
+This event was reported in several other cancer types (REF).
+To test its relationship with methylation, we found a closet probe (cg06985664, ~3kb downstream) on the Methylation array show marginally statistically significant (p=0.055, one-side rank-sum test).
+Additionally, as expected, this event is associated with methylation group 1 (odds ration (OR)= 4.54, 95%CI: 1.07-19.34, p<0.041), indicating genome-wide methylation dysfunction.
+This association is stronger in type 2 pRCC and it shows a significant association with the C2b cluster (OR= 17.5, 95%CI: 1.72-32.6, p<0.007).

-Despite the fact MET is the most common driver alteration, about 20% presumably MET-driven yet MET wild-type pRCC samples were left unexplained (3).
+Despite the fact MET is the most common driver alteration, about 20% presumably MET-driven yet MET wild-type pRCC samples were still left unexplained (3).
 Therefore, we scanned the MET non-coding regions.
 We observed one mutation in MET promoter region in a type 1 pRCC sample (Figure 2A and Table S2).
 This sample shows no evidence of a nonsynonymous mutation in MET gene but it has copy number gain of MET.
-Additionally, we observed 6/32 (18.8%) samples carry mutations in the intronic regions between exon 1-3 of MET (Figure 2A and Table S2).
+Additionally, we observed 6/35 (17.1%) samples carry mutations in the intronic regions between exon 1-3 of MET (Figure 2A and Table S2).
 Previously it is been established that alternative splicing of these exons is a driver event (3).
 Therefore we speculated that these non-coding variants might correlate with the alternative splicing.
 However, likely being hindered by a small size, we were not able to find statistically significant association between the alternative splicing event and these intronic mutations.

 We further expanded our scope and ran FunSeq (4-5) to identify potentially high-impact, non-coding variants in pRCC.
 First, we identified a high-impact mutation hotspot on chromosome 1.
-6/32 (18.8%) samples have mutations within this 6.5kb region (Figure 2B and Table S2).
+6/35 (17.1%) samples have mutations within this 6.5kb region (Figure 2B and Table S2).
 This hotspot locates at the upstream of ERRFI1 (ERBB Receptor Feedback Inhibitor 1) and overlaps with the predicted promoter region.
 ERRFI1 is a negative regulator of EGFR family members, including EGFR, HER2 and HER3, all have been implicated in cancer.
 Due to a very limited sample size here, our test power was inevitably low.
 We didn’t observe statistically significant changes among mutated samples in mRNA expression level, protein level and phosphorylation level of EGFR, HER2 and HER3.